-Voted Croatia’s best restaurant several years in a row, Pelegrini is reason enough to come to Šibenik.
-The talented owner and chef Rudi Štefan continues to raise the bar at this gorgeous spot housed in an ancient palace.
-In nice weather, book a table with sea views on the small terrace reinforced by medieval walls.
-You'll be asked to pick the number of courses you want to commit to—three-course minimum at lunch, five courses at dinner, or the full-on tasting menu—and then sit back and let the culinary adventure begin.
-Attentive waiters bring out beautifully presented dishes celebrating regional flavors with a global spin.
-Think amberjack tataki, monkfish tripe, beef-cheek pasta, and tongue cubes breaded with sage.
-Everything has a local pedigree: The sommelier’s pairings with wines from the area are tops.
+Voted Croatia’s best restaurant several years in a row, Pelegrini is reason enough to visit Šibenik.
+The talented owner and chef Rudi Štefan continues to raise the bar at this gorgeous spot, which is housed in an ancient palace.
+In nice weather, book a table on the small terrace with sea views.
+Once seated, decide how many courses you want—there’s a minimum of three at lunch and five at dinner—then sit back and let the culinary adventure begin.
+Attentive waiters will bring out beautifully plated dishes celebrating regional flavors with a global spin.
+Think amberjack tataki, monkfish tripe, beef-cheek pasta, and tongue cubes with breaded sage, all paired with top-notch local wines.